ahmeterol1912/ahmeterol1912/README.md

 📫 How to reach me. aerol@stu.vistula.edu.pl

+⚡ I Enjoy Attending IT Events in my area.

 🏠 I’m currently based in Poland.

 ✨ I will share with you all the simple projects I have done from the past to the advanced projects.